AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/installation-and-upgrade/magento-company-module-upgrade-performance-issue.md

 For Adobe Commerce on Cloud merchants, follow the steps below:

-1. Update the version of the cloud-patches module to 1.1.5 to install the ACSD-65540 patch distributed as MCLOUD-13605.
+1. Update the version of the cloud-patches module to 1.1.5 to install the ACSD-65540_B2B_1.5.2.patch distributed as MCLOUD-13605.

     >[!NOTE]
     >
     >To check if the patch is already installed run:
->   ```
->   ./vendor/bin/magento-patches -n status | grep MCLOUD-13605
+    > `./vendor/bin/magento-patches -n status | grep MCLOUD-13605`
->   ```

     ```
     composer require magento/magento-cloud-patches:1.1.5 --no-update
     composer update magento/magento-cloud-patches
     ```

-1. Add the ACSD-65540_B2B_1.5.2_DEPENDENT_ACSD-65684_B2B_1.5.2.patch to the m2-hotfixes directory.
+1. Add the ACSD-65540_B2B_1.5.2_DEPENDENT_ACSD-65684_B2B_1.5.2.patch to the `m2-hotfixes` directory.
 1. Commit and push the changes to initiate redeployment and `bin/magento setup:upgrade`.
 Refer to [Apply patches](https://experienceleague.adobe.com/en/docs/commerce-on-cloud/user-guide/develop/upgrade/apply-patches) in our Adobe Commerce on Cloud guide for instructions.

 ## Related reading